 What elephant musth is?

 The signal that an elephant is ready for sex is called elephant musth.
 In such a case, the small glands near the ears of those animals will release brown fluid.
 The fluid is similar to the smell of coffee.
+This musth period lasts for approximately two months and during this period the elephants become very restless.

 How to identify a musth elephant?